Montgomery County Sheriff's Office

 Sheriff’s Office APP

-The Montgomery County Sheriff’s Office has a new phone app called “Montgomery County AL Sheriff” that can be accessed through your phone’s app store.
+Sheriff Cunningham would like to remind you that just because the holidays are over, please don't let your guard down.
+Criminals are lurking everywhere and you do not want to be their next target.
+Do not leave any boxes from Christmas out by the curb advertising to criminals that you have a new item in your home.
+You need to always remain vigilant and aware of your surroundings and the best way to do this is to download the Sheriff's Office new phone APP called "Montgomery County AL Sheriff".
+The app can be accessed through your phone's app store.
 Once you have added this app to your phone, you can easily set your phone up to receive important push notifications.
 Push notifications are quick, important messages that can notify you of road closure(s), blocked road(s), anything pertinent to your travel, escapee, etc. While our app can help you with many things including checking to see if someone is in the county jail, it is most helpful to receive push notifications.
-After you have downloaded the app, go through the following steps to make sure your phone is set up to receive the push notifications:
+After you have downloaded the app, go through the follow steps to make sure your phone is set up to receive the push notifications:

 • Go to your phone's setting icon